 Miscellaneous Medical Equipment

-Will consider all requests to carry medical equipment without charge on a case by case basis, taking into account your individual needs.
+We will consider all requests to carry medical equipment without charge on a case by case basis, taking into account your individual needs.
 Carriage of any non-essential medical equipment which exceeds your baggage allowance will be charged for in line with our excess baggage policy.